breatfr/kindroid/README.md

 7. Enjoy :)

 8. To update scripts, in Safari, click on `plugins icon` and `Userscripts` and the refresh icon to check update.
+- if update seems not work follow step 4 and 5 but this time you'll click on `Tap-to-reinstall` and scroll down a little to see the `install` button.

 ## How to use in few steps on Android (Kiwi Browser)
 1. Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser)